 The new desktop apps are a different matter.
 In the current beta versions, the MacOS app uses the same User-Agent as AppleCoreMedia for streaming episodes and the same User-Agent as Safari when fetching other resources.
 The Windows app uses the same User-Agent as Microsoft Edge.
 However, Pocket Casts should have set their own User-Agent using the available native APIs when setting up the WebViews used internally by the apps.
 This only requires one–two lines of codes on each platform, or one line of code for both platform if Pocket Casts had gone for Electron instead.

 This only matters to podcast publishers who’ll not be able to count Pocket Casts users properly.

 Pocket Casts customers coming over from the Android or iOS apps have come to expect feature rich and high-quality apps.
 Pocket Casts for web is a quality webapp, but the MacOS and Windows versions doesn’t quite pull it off even though they’re literally the same app an experience.
 It’s a good companion app for the mobile apps for users who are always connected and don’t mind draining their battery on inefficient streaming.

 I was initially quite happy to see that Pocket Casts had made a desktop app and an update to their webapp.
 However, the desktop apps turned out to be the webapp with very little system integration, it doesn’t bring any real advantages over using their webapp.
 You can pin the webapp to your Start menu from Microsoft Edge in Windows 10 and get pretty much the same experience.

-I’ll continue to use Pocket Casts for web in Firefox on both macOS and Windows.
+I’ll continue to use Pocket Casts for web in Firefox on both MacOS and Windows.
 Media key support would be great, but I can’t stand to listen to all the audio artifacts in Safari.
-Other than that, I’m not really getting much with this version of Pocket Casts for desktop.
+Other than that, I’m not getting much with this version of Pocket Casts for desktop.